0417 522 351

 Original People: Moomairemener

-Well protected with a very gradual foreshore into a deeper canal.
-Often used for launching boats.
+Well protected from the sea with a very gradual foreshore into a deeper canal.
+There is a jetty great for docking and the beach is used for launching boats.

 Fishing